pintergreg/software-engineering/lectures/00_intro.md

 The principle is sometimes paraphrased as "of two competing theories, the simpler explanation of an entity is to be preferred." [@enwiki:1305790618]
 :::

+## Zawinski's law of software envelopment

+> Every program attempts to expand until it can read mail.
+Those programs which cannot so expand are replaced by ones which can.
+>
+> - Jamie Zawinski

+- programs experience pressure to evolve into toolkits and application platforms
+- often interpreted as a comment on software bloat

 ## Linux 5.8 -- 800,000 new lines of code